Pauper Emigration under the New Poor law

 In 1874, following adverse reports about the treatment received by some of the children, and suggestions she was personally profiting from the public funds she had received, an inquiry was conducted by Local Government Board Inspector Mr Andrew Doyle.
 Doyle visited Canada to interview around 400 children who had emigrated under Miss Rye's care and his report, published in 1875, expressed serious concerns relating to their welfare and aftercare.
 His report noted:

-Although Doyle's findings were vigorously disputed by Miss Rye, the emigration of pauper children was halted until 1883, mainly due to the large of adequate ongoing superintendence of the children in their new homes.
+Although Doyle's findings were vigorously disputed by Miss Rye, the emigration of pauper children was halted until 1883, mainly due to the lack of adequate ongoing superintendence of the children in their new homes.
 Despite this setback, Miss Rye continued her activities and over a 25-year period placed around 5,000 girls in new homes in Canada.
 In 1895, she handed over her home and her work to the Church of England Waifs and Strays Society.

 Scottish-born Annie Macpherson opened the Home of Industry at 60 Commercial Road in Spitalfield in early 1869.
 Like Miss Rye, she organised the emigration to Canada of poor families and children.
 In the spring of 1870, she escorted her first party 100 children aboard The Peruvian.
 The children found homes at places including Quebec City, Montreal, Toronto, and Hamilton, and other places in Ontario.
 Miss Macpherson established a home known as Marchmont in Belleville, Ontario, with further ones following at Galt in Ontario and at Knowlton in Quebec.
 The children Miss Macpherson took to Canada came via her own Home in London and also through other organisations such as Dr Barnardo's, William Quarrier's Homes in Scotland, and the Smyly Homes in Dublin, as well as some from workhouses.